 How do you install a shotgun choke?

-It’s very easy and simple to install a shotgun choke.
-Here are a few simple steps:
+It’s very easy and simple to install a shotgun choke:

 - Make sure the firearm is unloaded and pointed in a safe direction.
 This is the most important step.
 Safety should be most important.
 I always check it twice.